bhanu01-22/MAC-address-Changer/README.md

 # MAC-address-Changer
-This code will help you to change your Linux system to change their MAC address, and  so you can stay anonymous ...
+This code will help you to change your MAC-Address in linux distribution , and  so you can stay anonymous ...

 After cloning the repository